audacity/audacity/README.md

 ## Users

 For end users, the latest Windows and macOS release version of Audacity is available from the [Audacity website](https://www.audacityteam.org/download/).
-Help with using Audacity is available at https://audacityteam.org/help.
+Help with using Audacity is available [here](https://audacityteam.org/help/).

 ## Developers
 Build instructions are available [here](https://github.com/audacity/audacity/blob/master/BUILDING.md).